Type Of Organization

 Do You Have A Favorite Unsolicited Submission Discovery Or Anecdote?

 Who Is Your Ideal Reader?

-Those who want to know more.
-Those who simply wish to lose themselves.
-Serious artists and the general hobbist sit equally well with us.
-The people who want to know how to make thier creativity a vocation.
+Those who want to know more, to lose themselves.
+Serious artists and general hobbits sit equally well with us.
+Folks who want to know how to make their creativity a vocation.